bsungwoo/pubmed_search/README.md

 ```
 ### Usage
 #### Input variables
-indir: the directory for the .xlsx for .csv file (default: '.'; the same directory to web_crawl_pubmed.py file)
+indir: the directory for the .xlsx or .csv file (default: '.'; the same directory to web_crawl_pubmed.py file)
 outdir: the directory to save the output file (default: './output')
 ```{Plain Text}
 python web_crawl_pubmed.py --indir '.' --outdir './output'